penjoe/learning-journal/README.md

-# Joe's Journey to Coding!
+# Joe's Journey to Coding!!

 This is my Learning Journal.
 It's a place where I can explore the various facets of coding and document my journey into learning!
 Check out my [GitHub](https://github.com/penjoe) to follow along!